r1cky33/discord_overlay_external_renderer/README.md

-# discord_overlay_external_renderer
+# Hijack Discord Overlay
-Renders to the Discord-Overlay externally via HTML
+Overlay on any game by rendering externally through HTML

 This works by Discord utilizing (most likely) Electron and send the Overlay frames to their app.
 One can simply redirect the overlay page.